quarkiverse/quarkiverse-devops/README.md

 - `GITHUB_ID`: the Github user names that will have maintain access to the repository

 2. Run `terraform plan` to check if the execution plan is expected.
+3. Add an entry in  the `.github/CODEOWNERS` file
-3. Submit a Pull Request with the changes
+4. Submit a Pull Request with the changes
-4. When the PR is merged, a job will be run in [Terraform cloud](https://app.terraform.io/app/quarkiverse/workspaces/quarkiverse-devops/runs) applying the changes
+5. When the PR is merged, a job will be run in [Terraform cloud](https://app.terraform.io/app/quarkiverse/workspaces/quarkiverse-devops/runs) applying the changes

 If you need any other configuration, check the [GitHub Provider](https://registry.terraform.io/providers/integrations/github/latest/docs) documentation in the Terraform website.